Sauces

 MexiAncho Chilli Sauce

-Mexico has loads of different chillis that Mexicans use on almost everything edible, from savory dishes to sweet snacks to coffee drinks to chocolates.
-So basically, if it can be eaten, it can be spicy!
-The start chili for this recipe is the Ancho chili pepper: 1,000 – 2,000 Scovilles.
+Mexico has loads of different chillis that Mexicans use on almost every edible item, from savory dishes to sweet snacks, coffee drinks, and even chocolates.
+Essentially, if it can be eaten, it can be spicy!
+The starting chili for this recipe is the Ancho chili pepper: 1,000 – 2,000 Scovilles.
 This is a dried form of the poblano chili pepper.

-Ancho chilies contain capsaicin, a powerful antioxidant that helps boost your immune system, increases your metabolic rate, and protects you from oxidative stress damage.
-They are also great for reducing appetite, which provides weight loss benefits when coupled with a higher metabolic rate.
+Ancho chilies contain capsaicin, a powerful antioxidant that boosts the immune system, increases metabolic rate, and offers protection against oxidative stress.
+They also help reduce appetite, which can support weight loss when paired with an increased metabolism.

-The ripe banana used in this recipe gives a much-needed sweetness and adds a creamy texture to the sauce.
-Ripe bananas are one of the richest fruit sources of vitamin B6, and it provides your body with 25% of your daily recommended vitamin B6 requirement.
-Bananas are also rich in vitamin C, an immune booster; potassium lowers your blood pressure levels and promotes heart health.
-In addition, manganese helps your body create collagen that keeps your skin supple and elastic and fiber that promotes gut health.
+The ripe banana adds natural sweetness and a creamy texture to the sauce.
+Bananas are one of the richest fruit sources of vitamin B6, providing 25% of the daily recommended value.
+They are also rich in vitamin C, an immune booster; potassium, which supports heart health by lowering blood pressure; and manganese, which aids in collagen formation, enhancing skin elasticity and gut health through fiber.

-Enjoy this MexiAncho Chili Sauce and try the following recipe: a nutty variation of our recipe.
+Enjoy this MexiAncho Chili Sauce and consider trying a nutty variation of this recipe.

 1 large Ancho chili